Evahns/IoT-MQTT-with-Esp32/Readme.md

 Make sure you have created Adafruit IO account, create a feed or a dashboard.
 [Adafruit IO](https://io.adafruit.com/)

 [Learn about adafruit IO](https://learn.adafruit.com/adafruit-io/getting-started)

+Get to know more about MQTT IoT Protocol from HiveMQ [HiveMQ](https://www.hivemq.com/)